A summary of all business tax changes this year

 Electric vehicles (EV) represent just under 2% of the new car market…

-Do you pay tax when you sell your home?
+Do you pay taxes when selling a house that’s your home?

-Everyone knows you don’t pay tax on your family home when you sell it…right?
+Everyone knows you don’t pay taxes when selling a house in which you live…right?
 We take a closer look at the main residence exemption that excludes your home from capital gains tax and the triggers that reduce or exclude that exemption.

 What is the ATO looking for this tax time?